-KCA is in the process of co-producing a significant training and research project co-funded by the Youth Endowment Fund and the Home Office exploring the impact of Trauma Informed Practice on reducing youth violence.
+KCA is delivering a significant training and research project co-funded by the Youth Endowment Fund (YEF) and the Home Office exploring the impact of Trauma Informed Practice on reducing youth violence.

-We are working in three partner areas: Kent; Slough; Wiltshire; Lancashire; and Nottinghamshire and 100 schools will be identified to take part in the programme, with 50 randomly selected to receive the training
+We are seeking to work with 100 schools to take part in the programme, with 50 randomly selected to receive the training.

 Why is this of interest?